joeywatts/native.js/android/UIFrameworkStatus.md

 ## View

 View base class has been implemented.
 Custom drawing from JavaScript has not been implemented.
 Supports OnClickListener.
-Lots of **TODO**sies.
+Lots of things **TODO**.

 ### Subclasses